 Bit Position(s) Name Description 11 RDRAND exiting This control determines whether executions of RDRAND cause VM exits.
-12 Enable INVPCID If this control is 0, any execution of INVPCID causes an invalid-opcode exception (#UD).
+12 Enable INVPCID If this control is 0, any execution of INVPCID causes a #UD.
 13 Enable VM functions Setting this control to 1 enables use of the VMFUNC instruction in VMX non-root operation.
 See Section 25.5.5.
 14 VMCS shadowing If this control is 1, executions of VMREAD and VMWRITE in VMX non-root operation may access a shadow VMCS (instead of causing VM exits).
 See Section 24.10 and Section 30.3.
+16 RDSEED exiting This control determines whether executions of RDSEED cause VM exits.
 18 EPT-violation #VE If this control is 1, EPT violations may cause virtualization exceptions (#VE) instead of VM exits.
 See Section 25.5.6.
+20 Enable XSAVES/XRSTORS If this control is 0, any execution of XSAVES or XRSTORS causes a #UD.